DreamCoder123/All-Interview-Question/README.md

 </web-app>
 Here, the load-on-startup tag is 1 which indicates that the DispatcherServlet is instantiated whenever the Spring MVC application to the servlet container.
 During this process, it looks for the servlet-name-context.xml file and initializes beans that are defined in the file.

+56. How is the root application context in Spring MVC loaded?
+The root application context is loaded using the ContextLoaderListener that belongs to the entire application.
+Spring MVC allows instantiating multiple DispatcherServlet and each of them have multiple contexts specific to them.
+They can have the same root context too.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features